 Theft by Unlawful Taking of Movable Property is the most common type of theft charge in New Jersey for a motor vehicle.
 Theft by Unlawful Taking of Movable Property is commonly referred to as Motor Vehicle Theft.

 Special Consequences of Motor Vehicle Theft in NJ

 The law defines motor vehicle theft as a third-degree crime, which has a punishment of up to five years in state prison.
 Also, New Jersey Statute 2C:20-2.1 imposes an additional fine and mandatory suspension of your driver’s license.
 For a first offense, the fine is an additional $500 and a one-year loss of your license.
 For a second offense, the fine is an additional $1,000 and a two-year loss of your license.
 A third offense requires a fine of an additional $1,000 and a ten-year loss of your license.

 Usually, New Jersey law carries a presumption that the first offense of a third-degree crime like Motor Vehicle Theft will not result in state prison; however, this presumption does not apply to theft of a motor vehicle.

 At the Law Office of Douglas Herring, we understand the stress that is involved with being accused of motor vehicle theft.
-If you or a loved one has been arrested, you can rest assured that that our team will conduct a thorough investigation and leave no stone unturned to plan your defense.
-If you would like to schedule a free consultation at 609-256-4098 we are available at our office or your location if you have been detained.
+If you or a loved one has been arrested, you can rest assured that our team will conduct a thorough investigation and leave no stone unturned to plan your defense.
+Contact an experienced Mercer County motor vehicle theft defense lawyer here at our firm today.